-Cheques are a written order to pay that is issued and signed by a person/entity and given to another person/entity as payment.
+Cheques are a written "order to pay" that is issued and signed by a person/entity and given to another person/entity as payment.
 Through the cheque, the issuer instructs their bank to withdraw money from their account and deposit it in the account of the cheque recipient.
-The process of reading and transmitting the cheque data to complete the financial transaction is called electronic clearing.
-It entails exchanging data, pictures, and cheque codes via the Electronic Clearing Center and calculating the net balances that arise from this procedure at a particular moment.
+The process of reading and transmitting the cheque data to complete the financial transaction is called cheque clearing.
+Electronic cheque clearing is the process of converting an original paper cheque into an image for electronic processing of the financial transactions between banks.
+It entails transmitting data, pictures, and cheque codes via the Electronic Clearing Center and calculating the net balances that arise from this procedure at a particular moment.

-The Electronic Cheque Clearing Unit was launched in November 2007, building on then-existing automated cheque clearing services but offering enhanced clearing and collecting cheques on the same day at the bank level.
+The Electronic Cheque Clearing Unit was launched in November 2007, building on previously-existing automated cheque clearing services and further offering enhanced clearing that allows collecting cheques on the same day at the bank level.

-Cheques are a popular and key payment instrument in the Jordanian economy.
+Cheques are a prominent payment instrument in the Jordanian economy.
 More than 7 million cheques are used annually in Jordan, with their value exceeding 35 billion JOD.
 Given their importance in financial transactions, the Electronic Cheque Clearing Unit is considered a key pillar in the financial ecosystem.